Allied prisoners of war of Japan: Trials

-Japanese themselves tried and punished some lower ranking personnel for abuse of POWs during the war, and on September 20, 1945, established the Investigation Committee on POWs (also known as Central Board of Inquiry on POWs; Furyo kankei chōsa iinkai); their investigation however did not deliver any actionable items and the committee/board was disbanded in 1957.
+The Japanese themselves tried and punished some lower-ranking personnel for abuse of POWs during the war, and on September 20, 1945, established the Investigation Committee on POWs (also known as Central Board of Inquiry on POWs; Furyo kankei chōsa iinkai); their investigation however did not deliver any actionable items and the committee/board was disbanded in 1957.

 Compensation

 War reparations in form of compensation (indemnities) for Allied POWs was stipulated by Article 16 of the Treaty of San Francisco of 1952; this was done in the context of Axis powers' use of POWs as forced laborers in contravention of international law.
-The payments were delayed for several years due to issues related to drawing up the lists of claimants and the collection of the funds; in some cases, payments did not begin until 1960s.
+The payments were delayed for several years due to issues related to drawing up the lists of claimants and the collection of the funds; in some cases, payments did not begin until the 1960s.

 In the US, some compensation was paid out earlier, following the War Claims Act of 1948.
 Some claims of insufficient compensation were discussed in courts as late as in the 1990s; however, the Japanese side generally claims that only governments can discuss war reparations, and Japanese courts tend to dismiss claims made by individuals.
 Additionally, Japanese courts refused to link findings related to war crimes to compensation.

-Remembrance and cultural impact
+Cultural impact and remembrance

+The harsh treatment of Allied POWs (and to a somewhat lesser degree, civilian internees) by Japan became infamous in the West and remains widely known, invoked in popular works ranging from novels (ex.
+James Clavell's King Rat from 1962 or John Grisham's The Reckoning from 2018) to video games like Call of Duty: World at War (2008).